This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 I have tried both fresh and frozen salmon when developing this recipe.
 No matter which you use, the salmon skin will get crispy with this technique.

 I typically use individually packed and frozen salmon for ease, since fresh salmon does not last very long in the refrigerator.
+That said, you can use Atlantic salmon, wild salmon, farm-raised salmon, wild caught salmon, or whatever type of salmon you prefer.

 Before cooking, remove the salmon from the freezer.
 Cover the sealed salmon package in cold water until it is thawed.